 What are the five classic signs of inflammation?

-Inflammation is, in the short term, a useful process.
-It tackles infections and encourages the regeneration of muscle after an injury.
-When inflammation persists longer term, however, it is linked with problems such as arthritis.
-Inflammation can manifest itself in various symptoms, such as:
+Classic (cardinal) signs of inflammation include pain, redness on the skin, heat, swelling, and stiffness.
+Inflammation, in the short term, helps tackle infections and encourages the regeneration of muscle after an injury.
+However, if it persists long term, it can be linked with problems such as arthritis.

-Let's have a look at these issues in a little more detail and find some tips for managing inflammation going forward.
+Let's have a look at these signs and symptoms in a little more detail and find some tips for managing inflammation going forward.

 When inflammation occurs, immune cells trigger release of hormones known as bradykinin and histamine which stimulate nerves, causing signals of pain to reach the brain.
 This, therefore, explains the mechanisms behind inflammation and pain - it is simply to protect the body as we are less likely to move the area when in pain!